gecad-group/peak-mas/README.md

 - [ ] Implement Yellow Page Service in DF agent.
 - [ ] Implement Data Analysis section in the Dashboard.

+## Scientific Publications

+- Ribeiro, B., Pereira, H., Gomes, L., Vale, Z. (2023).
+Python-Based Ecosystem for Agent Communities Simulation.
+In: , _et al._ 17th International Conference on Soft Computing Models in Industrial and Environmental Applications (SOCO 2022).
+SOCO 2022.
+Lecture Notes in Networks and Systems, vol 531.
+Springer, Cham. https://doi.org/10.1007/978-3-031-18050-7_7

 ## Contributing to PEAK

 Pull requests are welcome.
 For major changes, please open a discussion first to discuss what you would like to change.

 The examples are used as a form of testing the framework.
 So please make sure to update the examples as appropriate or make new ones.

-To format the code please use the [black](https://pypi.org/project/black/) and [isort](https://pypi.org/project/isort/) packages.
+To format the code please use the <a href="https://pypi.org/project/black/" target="_blank">black</a> and <a href="https://pypi.org/project/isort/" target="_blank">isort</a> packages.

-For the commits please follow the [Conventional Commits Guideline](www.conventionalcommits.org).
+For the commits please follow the <a href="www.conventionalcommits.org" target="_blank">Conventional Commits Guideline</a>.

 ## License

-`PEAK` is free and open-source software licensed under the [GNU General Public License v3.0](https://github.com/gecad-group/peak-mas/blob/develop/LICENSE).
+`PEAK` is free and open-source software licensed under the <a href="https://github.com/gecad-group/peak-mas/blob/develop/LICENSE" target="_blank">GNU General Public License v3.0</a>.